JohnDeeBDD/change-admin-email-setting-without-outbound-email/readme.txt

 ## Usage
 Once activated, you do not need to do anything.
 You can change the admin email without outbound email traffic.

+== Screenshots ==
+1. The general settings screen before WordPress version 4.9
+2. The general settings screen after WordPress ersion 4.9

 == Development ==
-## BDD Testing Bonus for Developers
+## Behavior Driven Developent Testing Bonus for Developers
 This plugin is distributed with Behavior Driven Development tests written for Codeception.
 Visit [GeneralChicken.net](https://generalchicken.netm) for more information.

 == Installation ==